voltsn/knowledge-base/frameworks/laravel/The Basics.md

 Routes are the main entrance of a Laravel application.
 When we create a route, we call its controller and a specific action.
 A list of all available routes can be seen with the following command: `php artisan route:list`

 ## Facades
 Facades provide a _static_ interface to classes that are available in the application's service container, Laravel ships with multiple facades that provide access to almost all of its features.
-They serve aas _static proxies_ to underlying classes in the service container.
+They serve as _static proxies_ to underlying classes in the service container.

 ## HTTP Definition
 HTTP defines a set of request methods to indicate the desired action to be performed for a given resouce, they are sometimes reffered to as HTTP verbs.
-Each one of the them implements a different action however some common features are shared among them: a request method can be safe, ==idempotent==, or cacheable.
+Each one of the them implements a different action however some common features are shared among them.
+A request method can be safe, ==idempotent==, or cacheable.

 ## Example
 ```php